-10 years have passed since Apple granted the trademark of “There is an app for that” in 2009.
+Ten years have passed since Apple granted the trademark of “There is an app for that” in 2009.

 “… If you wanna check snow conditions on the mountain, there is an app for that.
 If you wanna check how many calories were in your lunch, there is an app for that.
 And if you wanna check where exactly you parked the car, there is even an app for that.
 Yeap, there is an app for just about anything…”

-As of the first quarter of 2020, the App Store and Google Play have over 4 million apps combined.
-This abundance leads users to suffer from “app fatigue”.
-Users are tired of the growing amount of mobile apps, but it is not actually that there are fewer downloads than before.
-Users are just becoming more selective about which apps they keep installed and in use.
+As of the second quarter of 2021, App Store and Google Play Store have over 5.7 million apps combined.
+This abundance leads users to suffer from “app fatigue,” meaning that users are tired of the growing number of mobile apps.
+However, it is not actually that there are fewer downloads than before.
+Users are just becoming more selective about which apps they keep on their smartphones and in use.

-Even if your app is still installed, this doesn’t mean that it is heavily and extensively used.
-However, acquiring your user’s time is yet another hurdle.
-One study shows that in the US, users spend around 80% of their overall app usage on their top 3 apps and 96% on their top 10 apps.
+Even if your app survives this period, this doesn’t mean that it is heavily and extensively used.
+Becoming an app that users spend time with is another hurdle.
+App fatigue research shows that users spend around 80% of their overall app usage on their top 3 apps and 96% on their top 10 apps in the US.

 How are you different from other apps?

 Apart from delivering what your app promises to the users, it is also crucial how you are providing it to them.
 Some important reasons people delete apps are because they need space on their phones.
 In addition, perhaps the app is draining their battery.
 Other issues with app performance might be related to CPU power usage, data caching, crashes, or freezes.